HamichIbrahim/SIC_Projet/README.md

 1. **Create a Database**
    - Create an empty database with the name `sic`.
 2. **Update Application Properties**
-   - In the `application.properties` or `application.yml` file of the backend project, update the database `username` and `password` to match your local database
+   - In the `application.properties` file of the backend project, update the database `username` and `password` to match your local database